 Consumers Union and Florida CHAIN Put a face on Florida health coverage expansion

-- Getting Signed Up: Shay from Virginia
+- Getting Signed Up: Eric from Washington

-- Getting signed up: Barbara from Georgia
+- Getting signed up: Cecilia from Arizona

 - Governors Fall Away in G.O.P.
 Opposition to More Medicaid Source: NY Times (Thursday February 21, 2013)

 Consumers Union story sharer Jean Vincent is featured in a NY Times article about expanding Medicaid in Florida and other states to cover low-income working adults.

 - Protesters in Texas demand Medicaid expansion Source: Associated Press (Tuesday March 5, 2013)